FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Timeseries
 ^^^^^^^^^^

 Timestamps and durations are consistent with the ISO 8601 standard.
+The resolution of the data is implicit, see :ref:`resolutions`.

 All timestamps in requests to the API must be timezone-aware.
 The timezone indication "Z" indicates a zero offset from UTC.
 Additionally, we use the following shorthand for sequential values within a time interval:

 .. code-block:: json